grafana/agent/docs/sources/flow/config-language/syntax.md

 components by grouping any number of attributes or nested blocks using curly braces.
 Blocks have a _name_, an optional _label_ and a body that contains any number of arguments and nested unlabeled blocks.

-Some blocks support being defined more than once.
+Some blocks support can be defined more than once.

 #### Pattern for creating an unlabeled block